spring-projects/spring-data-examples/web/querydsl/README.md

 }
 ```

 The repository extends `QuerydslBinderCustomizer` which exposes a `QuerydslBindings` instance for customization.
-It allows for property based (by using Querydsl's meta-model types) and type based customizations of the value binding.
+It allows for property based (by using Querydsl's metamodel types) and type based customizations of the value binding.
 The example here defines a `String`-properties to be bound using the `containsIgnoreCase(…)` operator.
 For further information checkout the JavaDoc of [QuerydslBindings](http://docs.spring.io/spring-data/commons/docs/1.11.0.RC1/api/org/springframework/data/querydsl/binding/QuerydslBindings.html).

 ## Technologies used